awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 **Creating an OU**

 Organizational Units \(OUs\) created outside of AWS Control Tower are referred to as *Unregistered*\.
-They are displayed in the **OU list** page, but they are not governed by AWS Control Tower guardrails\.
+They are displayed in the **Organization** page, but they are not governed by AWS Control Tower guardrails\.

 **Creating an account**

 Accounts created outside of AWS Control Tower are referred to as *Unenrolled*\.
-Accounts that belong to an organization that’s registered with AWS Control Tower are displayed in the **Accounts list** page\.
-Accounts that do not belong to a registered organization can be invited by using the AWS Organizations console\.
+Enrolled and unenrolled accounts that belong to an OU that’s registered with AWS Control Tower are displayed in the **Organization** page\.
+Accounts that do not belong to a registered OU can be invited by using the AWS Organizations console\.
 This invitation to join does not enroll the account in AWS Control Tower or extend AWS Control Tower governance to the account\.
-To extend governance by enrolling the account, go to the Account Factory page in AWS Control Tower and choose **Enroll account**\.
+To extend governance by enrolling the account, go to the **Organization** page or the **Account detail** pagein AWS Control Tower and choose **Enroll account**\.

 ## Externally changing AWS Control Tower resource names<a name="changing-names"></a>